 The cycle of bad habits is what keeps us living small and stops us from reaching our true potential.
 Breaking a bad habit isn’t as hard as it seems; despite being a CEO of a company and raising two children, I still managed to break 3 bad habits I had within 2 months.
 Yes, that means I learned how to break bad habits in less than 21 days.

 I took steps to eliminate them one at a time.
-Habits such as drinking Coke every day, slouching when sitting down and not having a consistent exercise routine.
+Habits such as drinking Coke every day, slouching when sitting, and not having a consistent exercise routine.

 We all notice on some level what our bad habits are.
-A lot of the time we choose to ignore the negative ways these impact us.
+A lot of the time, we choose to ignore the negative effects the habit can lead to.

 I started by focusing on just one bad habit, the first one being the sheer amount of Coke I was consuming each day.

 Every day, I applied the Ctrl Alt Del Method, and after two weeks, not only did I stop drinking Coke every day (I only drank one can in 2 weeks), but I started the better habit of drinking 8 glasses of water every day instead.

 After eliminating one bad habit, I moved on to the other two with this same method, and a month later I was:

 - Improving my sitting posture, not only at the office but also at home and everywhere else, improving my back pain.